 Get Your Employment Credentials Recognized

 If you are entering Canada with a professional or trade designation, an assessment is required to determine if you qualify to work in the same capacity in Canada.
-The respective governing bodies perform this determination, and depending on your occupation, the evaluation may be conducted at the federal or provincial level.
+The respective governing bodies perform this determination, and depending on your occupation, a federal or provincial level, the evaluation may be conducted.

 See the Job Bank link below to find out which agencies to contact for your occupation.
 Start by contacting the provincial and national accrediting bodies for your profession.
 If, for example, you are a lawyer wanting to work in Ontario, contact the Law Society of Canada and the Ontario Law Society for guidance.